 In my example of a Brand Book (from Part 1), I started with an A4 size document.
 Then built a template to walk me through each step of the process.

-Your template should end up looking something like this.
+And the final product will end up looking something like this:

 Now you are ready to start building your brand piece by piece.

 My suggestion at this step is to go back to your Pinterest board and start pulling out the photos that most relate to the themes you found earlier.
 You can download those photos and and upload them to Canva using the “Uploads” tab.

 - Start filling in the 4 picture grid with the 4 photos that best describe your brand.
 Play around with a few different photos, changing the order of them, until you feel like they are in a good order of most important (left) to complementary importance (right).

 - Once you have your main photos in place, identifying your colors & fonts will come much easier as you can pull them directly from the photos themselves.
 Look through my additional resources below for more information on identifying your colors and font pairings.